flooose/lunaryorn.github.io/index.md

 Hello, I'm Sebastian Wiesner, software developer by occupation and by passion.

 I write Scala for a living, and a couple of other languages for fun and a better world—mostly Haskell and Rust.
-I use to write Python for almost a decade, and created Windows GUI applications with WPF and C#.
+I used to write Python for almost a decade, and created Windows GUI applications with WPF and C#.
 I’ve also done a bit of OCaml, and occasionally work on iOS Apps with Swift.